-It is upsetting and demoralizing to face unfair and biased treatment in a workplace.
+It is upsetting and demoralizing to face unfair and biased treatment in the workplace.
 Yet, employment discrimination / workplace discrimination in Pennsylvania runs rampant and often continues for years or is covered up by human resource departments or an employee’s fear of disrupting the work environment.

-No one should have to endure improper treatment or harassment based on their gender, sexual orientation, race, age, religion, or a perceived disability in their own personal lives – let alone at their workplace, where it is illegal.
+No one should have to endure improper treatment or harassment based on their gender, sexual orientation, race, age, religion, or perceived disability in their own lives – let alone at their workplace, where it is illegal.

 When an employer hires, fires, promotes and determines salaries, they are legally obligated to do so based on ability and job performance, and if their decisions are biased, that is discrimination.